P05B0

 What is the most common cause of P05B0?

-An open or high-resistance ground return circuit is among the most common causes, causing the sensor signal to float toward the reference voltage and trigger the high circuit fault.
+An open or high-resistance ground-return circuit is among the most common causes, letting the sensor signal float toward the reference voltage and triggering the high circuit fault.

 Can P05B0 cause unintended braking?

-If the module interprets the high voltage as a partially or fully depressed pedal, it could interfere with adaptive cruise control or autonomous braking logic.
-This is why the feature is typically disabled when this code is active.
+If the module reads the high voltage as a depressed pedal it could interfere with adaptive cruise or automated braking logic, which is why those features are typically disabled while the code is active.

 Is P05B0 related to P05AF?

-They are complementary faults for the same sensor circuit.
-P05AF indicates the circuit is too low (short to ground), while P05B0 indicates the circuit is too high (open ground or short to voltage).
-They should not appear simultaneously for the same sensor.
+They are complementary faults for the same circuit: P05AF indicates the signal is too low (short to ground) and P05B0 indicates it is too high (open ground or short to voltage).
+They should not appear together for the same sensor.

 After replacing the sensor, do I need to perform a calibration?

-Some vehicles require a pedal position sensor calibration or a steering angle sensor reset procedure after brake pedal sensor replacement.
-Consult the manufacturer service information for the specific vehicle.
+Some vehicles require a brake pedal position sensor relearn or calibration after replacement.
+Consult the manufacturer service information for the specific procedure.

 Disabling P05B0 in software